Meyers homers as Astros avoid sweep with 4-3 win over Phils

-HOUSTON – Astros manager Dusty Baker didn’t want to make too much of a win in April – but he sure was glad to get it Sunday night.
+HOUSTON – Astros manager Dusty Baker didn’t want to make too much of a win in April – but he sure was glad to get it.

 Jake Meyers homered, Martín Maldonado broke out of his slump with an RBI double and Houston defeated the Philadelphia Phillies 4-3 to avoid a three-game sweep.